DeepLabCut/DeepLabCut/docs/PluginOverview.md

 ### Using Plugins

-DeepLabCut comes with some default plugins.
-To list all the currently installed plugins, call the method below from the python or ipython
+To list all the currently installed plugins, call the method below from the python or ipython console:
-console:

 ```python
 # Make sure you have imported DeepLabCut first.